What Are Manufactured Homes?

 - New Haven manufactured homes

 - South Lyon manufactured homes

 HomeFirst Communities are a collection of manufactured home communities in Michigan, providing a pleasurable and affordable lifestyle for individuals, families, and retirees alike.
 Unlike regular Michigan mobile home communities, HomeFirst offers a lifestyle complete with community activity centers, groundskeeping and excellent security.

-If you’re interested in the benefits offered by living in a manufactured home, apply today for pre-qualification in financing or schedule a visit to one of our communities.
+If you’re interested in the benefits offered by living in a manufactured home, schedule a visit to one of our communities.